 SwatGuest for guests

-Visitors who do not have a College userID may use the wireless network called SwatGuest.
+Visitors who do not have a College UserID and are not from an eduroam enabled institution may use the wireless network called SwatGuest.
 Guests can use our self-service process to sign up for a temporary account.
 These accounts are good for four days.

-Faculty, staff, students, and Trico individuals taking or teaching classes at Swarthmore can use the following 3-step process to set up a wireless connection.
+Faculty, staff, students, and Trico members with a swarthmore.edu email address use the following 3-step process to set up a wireless connection.
 Follow these steps for OS X, Windows, Ubuntu computers, and iOS based phones and tablets.
 Android based phones and tablets need an additional configuration step.
 Other versions of Linux are not supported on our wireless network.

-Open up your wireless connection and choose the SwatNet wireless network.
-Enter your Swarthmore user name and password to connect to it.
+SwatNet has changed to eduroam - they will no longer be separate SSIDs, so you can start using eduroam now.
+Open up your wireless connection and choose the eduroam wireless network.
+For eduroam, enter your full email address (e.g. firstname.lastname@example.org).
+For eduroam enter your Swarthmore user name.
+Then enter your password to connect.
 It may take a few moments, and you may be prompted to accept a security certificate.
 Accept it, and follow any instructions to launch the registration webpage.

-After a few moments a webpage should open with the Swarthmore network registration pages - if not, open up a browser and type www.swarthmore.edu into your browser's address bar, which will redirect you to the registration pages.
-Select the appropriate login category and enter your username and password again.
-If prompted, install the Bradford agent to obtain access to the network.
-Students may also need to install or update antivirus software.
-Enter your username and password a final time in the Bradford window.
+After a few moments a webpage should open with the Swarthmore network registration pages - if not, open up a web browser and go to any off-campus webpage (e.g. cnn.com), which will redirect you to the registration pages.
+Enter your Swarthmore username (leave off @swarthmore.edu) and password, download and install SafeConnect, and then install the Policy Key.
+If prompted, install anti-virus - an up-to-date and fully functional anti-virus is required to obtain access to the network.

 After installing the required software, it may take up to three minutes for your network connection to reconfigure.
 When it does, you should be online!
-If it does not automatically redirect you to the Swarthmore home page, open up a new tab or window, and type in www.swarthmore.edu.
+If it does not automatically redirect you to the Swarthmore home page, open up a new tab or window, and try to go to your off-campus webpage again (e.g. cnn.com or facebook.com, etc.).

 Android devices need to be manually configured, and require an extra step (Phase 2 Authentication).
-Follow the instructions below:
+Follow the instructions below - only fill in the following fields, and leave everything else set to the defaults (no need to change them):

 - If you are prompted to choose a type of EAP (before Phase 2 Authentication), choose PEAP